250 mcg/1mL and Adult 500 mcg/1mL Unit Dose Vial (UDV)

 What it looks like

-Atrovent UDV is supplied as Unit Dose Vials containing 1mL of clear colourless solution, in packs of 30 vials arranged as
+Atrovent UDV is a clear, colourless solution, supplied as Unit Dose Vials containing 1 mL of solution in packs of 30 vials

-3 individually foil wrapped strips of 10 unit dose vials.
+arranged as 3 individually foil-wrapped strips of 10 unit dose vials, or 10 vials*.

-Each vial of Atrovent Adult contains 522 micrograms of ipratropium bromide (equivalent to 500 micrograms of ipratropium bromide
+Each 1 mL of Atrovent Adult UDV contains 522 micrograms of ipratropium bromide [equivalent to 500 micrograms of ipratropium

 bromide (anhydrous)] as the active ingredient.